Aim: To create a planting scheme in my garden to grow salad leaves and other greens during the winter months.

 |The Appreciative Enquiry framework worked well for this design – I liked the simpleness of it and all the positive focus of the questions that it asks.|

-It was good to practice mapping again but this time on a small scale – this meant their was less pressure!
+It was good to practice mapping again but this time on a small scale – this meant there was less pressure!
 I still have more to learn on this though.

 I enjoyed exploring how to use the Permaculture Ethics as a tool to explore my design in more detail.
 It really brought clarity to what I wanted to achieve.